ubeccommon/ubec_interface/static/docs/guides/farmer-onboarding-guide.md

 ### Step 1: Initial Inquiry

 **How to Start:**
-- Visit the UBEC application portal [URL to be provided]
+- Visit the UBEC application portal at [apply.ubec.network](https://apply.ubec.network)
 - Fill out the initial interest form (basic contact info and farm overview)
 - Or: Ask a community member who's already in UBEC to refer you
-- Or: Contact UBEC directly via email [contact to be provided]
+- Or: Contact UBEC directly via email at beneficiaries@ubec.network

 **What Happens Next:**
 You'll receive a confirmation and an invitation to complete the full application.